Are There Any Negative Side Effects To Taking Ashwagandha?

 By modulating stress pathways, primarily by regulating the hypothalamic-pituitary-adrenal (HPA) axis and mitigating cortisol production, Ashwagandha can counteract the deleterious effects of stress on neural health.
 This regulation is crucial as chronic stress can impair the synthesis of vital neurotransmitters like serotonin, leading to mood disturbances and cognitive decline, with women particularly vulnerable due to hormonal fluctuations during menstrual cycles.

-See also How Quickly Does Ashwagandha Lower Cortisol?
+See also Does Ashwagandha Break Intermittent Fasting?

 The study “Effects of Acute Ashwagandha Ingestion on Cognitive Function,” published in the International Journal of Environmental Research and Public Health (source), sheds light on Ashwagandha’s cognitive-enhancing capabilities.
 This research explores the acute effects of Ashwagandha supplementation on cognitive performance and memory in adults, revealing that even short-term intake can improve cognitive function.
 Such findings underscore Ashwagandha’s role in neuroenhancement, suggesting its potential to boost brain health and mitigate cognitive decline.